knawd/deployer/charts/knawd-deployer/README.md

 # knawd-deployer

-An operator to configure a kubernetes cluster to run WASM services.
+An chart to configure a kubernetes cluster to run WASM services.

 ## Caution
-Installing with this helm chart will reboot the CRI runtime on the service.
+Installing with this helm chart will reboot the CRI runtime on the cluster.
 If you would prefer to manually restart the CRI service run this chart with the `--set job.autorestart=false` option

 ## Ubuntu 18.04